Web Security Plans for Government Websites

 Additionally, purchasing this type of package could entitle you to a Prioritized cleanup and repair!
 Since you’re paying top dollar, whenever you encounter an issue, your Web Security Plan provider could give you the necessary support at whatever time you need!

-Additionally, you most likely have a significant amount of storage compared to previous tiers!
+Additionally, you most likely have a significant amount of storage compared to previous security solution plans!
 You might be looking at several hundred gigabytes for backup storage!
 Definitely a plus for government sites.

 Protect yourself from prying eyes (and criminals) with Web Security Plans

-Web Security Plans are for all — not just for government sites, but websites of all natures.
+Web Security Plans are for all — not just for securing government websites, but websites of all natures.

 In terms of websites, you always need an SSL.
 As the first line of defense, it makes sure that you’re protected even on the internet!